9 Solutions If Your PC Turns On But There’s No Display

 Start a free evaluation

-Whether it’s a new or old computer, turning on a PC but no display showing onscreen is a relatively common computer error.
-This issue, prevalent among Windows users, can stem from a variety of causes, including damaged cables, improperly configured displays, problematic GPU or RAM, incorrectly set BIOS, peripheral device issues, or even a faulty Power Supply Unit.
-This article will help you identify why your computer turns on but there’s no display and how to fix it.
+Encountering a computer that powers on but shows no display can be frustrating and concerning.
+At first, it is hard to determine whether the issue is with the computer or the monitor.
+Although scary, turning on a PC with no display showing onscreen is a relatively common computer error.
+This issue, prevalent among Windows users, can stem from various causes, including damaged cables, improperly configured displays, problematic GPU or RAM, incorrectly set BIOS, peripheral device issues, or even a faulty Power Supply Unit.
+This article will help you identify why your computer starts but the screen is black and how to fix it.

-There are many reasons why your computer monitor may not display anything, even though it is turning on.
-Including a faulty screen, a common problem with laptops as they get old.
+There are many reasons why your computer monitor may not display anything, even though it’s turned on.
+One is a faulty screen, which is a common problem with laptops as they age.

 • Problematic GPU or RAM